 The initial screens are pleasant enough and there are enough options to tinker the game to your level.
 However, you can tinker all you like, you’re not going to get anywhere.
 At a glance this looks like the nearest you’ll get on the home consoles to the arcade version.
 Then it starts going horribly wrong.

 For want of a better word, everything in this version looks “goofier”.
 From Billy’s walk to the movement of the bad guys it all feels wrong.
 The sprites are blurry and don’t make full use of the MD’s colour palette.
 The animation is barely a step up from the NES version.
 That’s right, an 8-bit conversion that’s four years older than this can still hold its own.

 Music-wise, it’s dull, repetitive and adds absolutely nothing whatsoever to the overall experience.
 Sound effects are even worse with every punch being greeted by the sound you make when scrunching up a crisp packet.
 Same goes with swinging chains and the baseball bat.

-The collision detection is nowhere as near as good as the NES version which is all the more baffling given Technos were new to the NES and Accolade have had a long time to develop this version.
+The collision detection is nowhere as near as good as Double Dragon on the NES which is all the more baffling given Technos were new to the NES and Accolade have had a long time to develop this version.
 Punches and kicks (that take an eternity for poor Billy to muster) swing right past the bad guy, with you being hit around three times by them in the meantime.
 Words cannot describe how infuriating this is.
 Actually I’ll try one – arrrrrrrrrrgggggggghhhhhhhhh.